TURKS AND CAICOS ISLANDS Updated 07/19/10

 Queen Elizabeth II of the United Kingdom is recognized as the Chief of State and achieves that status through heredity

 and holds that position for life or abdication.
-She is represented by Governor Gordon Wetherell who is also serving as
+She is represented by Governor Damian (Ric) Todd who is also serving

-direct rule.
-Its form of government is an overseas territory of the United Kingdom and they celebrate the creation of
+names a cabinet.
+Its form of government is an overseas territory of the United Kingdom and they celebrate the

 The languages commonly or officially spoken are English.
 It counts among its major religions Baptist, Anglican,